These craving-curbing Healthy Baked Carrot Chips are easy to make, and even easier to love!

 - Place the carrot slices in a large bowl and add the oil, salt, cumin, and cinnamon.
 Toss well to thoroughly coat.
 Then lay the slices in a single layer on the baking sheets.

-- Bake for 12-15 minutes, until the edges start to curl up and turn crisp.
-Then flip all the chip over and bake another 5-8 minutes to crisp the bottoms.
+Bake for 12-15 minutes, until the edges start to curl up and turn crisp.
+Then flip all the chips over and bake another 5-8 minutes to crisp the bottoms.
 Once cool, store in an airtight container for up to 2 weeks.

 NOTE: To avoid flipping the chips, you can bake the chips at 325 degrees F for approximately 30 minutes.
 However they are prettier when baked at high heat.